 If you’ve been sleep training for more than two weeks, that would be cause for us to look into other reasons your baby is crying for long periods of time.
 Keep in mind that some babies will continue to cry for a few minutes (5-10 at the most) long-term.
 Anything more than that, and I’d say it isn’t working.

-6. Is the Ferber method cruel?
+Is the Ferber Method cruel?

 The answer to this is subjective.
 When exposing your baby to the Ferber method you may notice that they become much more distressed during training than they may gave been before.
-Paediatric sleep expert Dr Richard Ferber, author of Solve Your Child's Sleep Problems (opens in new tab) refers to these as “extinction bursts” - which include more frequent and intense crying and tantrums - can persuade some parents to give up.
+Pediatric sleep expert Dr Richard Ferber, author of Solve Your Child's Sleep Problems refers to these as “extinction bursts” - which include more frequent and intense crying and tantrums - can persuade some parents to give up.

 While considered quite divisive, many parents rave about the Ferber method of sleep training.
 Hence they 'ferberize' their babies, celebrating its life-changing impact and how effective it is at teaching children how to sleep by themselves.